This is the multi-page printable view of this section. Click here to print.

 To modify the capacity, follow the steps below.

-- Click the Edit button of the Capacity item.
+4. Click the Edit button of the Capacity item.
 The Capacity Edit popup window opens.

-- After entering the capacity to be expanded, click the Confirm button.
+5. After entering the capacity to be expanded, click the Confirm button.

-- You can expand up to a maximum of 1000 TB, including the existing capacity.
+• You can expand up to a maximum of 1000 TB, including the existing capacity.

-To modify the connection resource, follow the steps below.
+To modify the connection resource, follow these steps.

-- You can select multiple resources at the same time.
+• You can select multiple resources simultaneously.

 Caution

-- Parallel File Storage Details page, if the resource’s connection status is Partial Success, follow the steps below to verify.
+• Parallel File Storage Details page, if the resource’s connection status is Partial Success, follow the steps below to verify.

-- After disconnecting from Parallel File Storage, reconnect.
+2. After disconnecting from Parallel File Storage, reconnect.

-- When adding a connected server, you must first perform the connection tasks (Mount, network drive connection) on the server.
+• When adding a connected server, you must first perform the connection tasks (Mount, network drive connection) on the server.

-Parallel File Storage Cancel
+Cancel Parallel File Storage

 Caution

-- Be careful because data cannot be recovered after termination.
+• Please note that data cannot be recovered after termination.

 To cancel Parallel File Storage, follow the steps below.

-- You can go to the Parallel File Storage Details page of the resource to be terminated and delete it individually.
+• You can go to the Parallel File Storage Details page of the resource to be terminated and delete it individually.

-- If a popup notifying termination opens, click the Confirm button.
+4. When the pop-up notifying termination opens, click the Confirm button.

-1 - Using Snapshots
+1 - Use Snapshot

 You can create, delete, or recover using snapshots of Parallel File Storage.